AskNowQA/LC-QuAD/scratch.md

 - ~~Write a warning system which neatly breaks lines~~
 - [DOING] Clean up the repo, and file structure.
 - Update nomenclature png with class_uri, class_x
+- Can have the same entity in question as the answer.
+Eg. where is the leader of nepal born? -> nepal (FML!).
+Need a filter.

 ## Feeling Lucky: